zach-hensel/zach-hensel.github.io/team.md

 I am an advocate for open research initiatives (especially preprint) through affiliations with interest groups at [ASAPbio](http://asapbio.org/asapbio-ambassadors) and [eLife](https://elifesciences.org/inside-elife/912b0679/early-career-advisory-group-elife-welcomes-150-ambassadors-of-good-practice-in-science).
 I run the [ITQB preprint journal club](preprintjc).

+### Sara Costa ([MolBioS](http://www.itqb.unl.pt/education/phd-molecular-bioscience) PhD Student)
+Sara graduated in Biology (Molecular Biology and Genetics) from Faculty of Sciences, University of Lisbon and then attended a Masters program in Molecular Genetics and Biomedicine at Faculty of Science and Technology at NOVA University Lisbon.
+Her main scientific interest is to study the role of gene expression regulation in controlling cell division in *Staphylococcus aureus*.

 ### João Silva (masters student)

 ### Soraia Lopes (post-masters research fellow)